 - SIFMA maintains that it is critical that the focus of any senior investor protection framework be at the firm-level, and not the individual-level.
 While a qualified individual may be the one who has the reasonable belief of suspected financial exploitation, it is the firm that makes the report, places the hold and bears the burden of contacting any required parties, as well as the respective liability for such actions.
-Therefore, we respectfully request the removal of the "qualified individual" mechanism, placing the rights and responsibilities firmly at the firm-level. - Moreover, the proposed definition of "qualified individual" is not reflective of the existing processes followed by firms in reporting cases of suspected financial exploitation.
-Generally speaking, firms have designated individuals who regularly work with APS organizations, securities commissioners, and other parties to combat financial exploitation.
-Further, without a change to a firm-level focus, firms that have developed market-leading, centralized, multi-disciplinary teams to protect senior investors would be unable to utilize that expertise in the State of Louisiana, as team members are not always employed as either supervisors or legal or compliance personnel.
-To address this particular issue, in the alternative, we respectfully request that you consider using the following definition of "qualified individual":
+Therefore, we respectfully request the removal of the "qualified individual" mechanism, placing the rights and responsibilities firmly at the firm-level. - Moreover, without this change, firms that have developed market-leading, centralized, multi-disciplinary teams to protect senior investors would be unable to utilize that expertise in the State of Minnesota, as team members are not always employed as either supervisors or legal or compliance personnel.
+To address this particular issue, in the alternative, we respectfully request that you consider adding "or designated individual" to the definition of "qualified individual."
+(For further discussion, see: NASAA Letter, Sec.
+A(3)(a); FINRA Letter, Sec.
+A(4)(ii).)